quicwg/base-drafts/draft-ietf-quic-recovery.md

 immediately.

 When a PTO timer expires, the sender sends a probe packet as described in the next section.
-The PTO period MUST be set to twice its current value.
+The PTO period then MUST be set to twice its current value.
 This exponential reduction in the sender's rate is important because the PTOs might be caused by loss of packets or acknowledgements due to severe congestion.